Deep-MI/fsqc/README.md

     `python3 /my/scripts/directory/qatoolspython/qatools.py --subjects_dir /my/subjects/directory --output_dir /my/output/directory --outlier --outlier-table /my/table/with/normative/values.csv`

-Note that the `--screenshots`, `--fornix`, and `--outlier`arguments can also be used in conjunction.
+- Note that the `--screenshots`, `--fornix`, and `--outlier`arguments can also be used in conjunction.

+- Note that `/my/scripts/directory` must be on the PYTHONPATH.

 ___

 ## Installation

-This software can be cloned from its github repository so that the `qatools.py` script is directly executable from the command line, as detailed above.
+This software can be downloaded from its github repository at `https://github.com/reuter-lab/qatools-python`.

+Alternatively, it can be cloned directly from its repository via:

 `git clone https://github.com/reuter-lab/qatools-python`

+The parent directory of the `qatoolspython` directory must be put onto the PYTHONPATH.
+For example, if the scripts are put into `/home/user/scripts/qatoolspython`, then use `export PYTHONPATH=${PYTHONPATH}:/home/user/scripts` to add their parent directory to the PYTHONPATH.

+The `qatools.py` script will then be executable from the command line, as detailed above.

+___

+## Use as a python package

-Alternatively, if the scripts will primarily be run from within a python environment, they can also be installed as a python package.
+As an alternative to their command-line usage, the qc scripts can also be run within a pure python environment, i.e. installed and imported as a python package.

 Use the following code to download, build and install a package from its github repository into your local python package directory:

 `pip3 install --user git+https://github.com/reuter-lab/qatools-python.git@freesurfer-module#egg=qatoolspython`